JMIrungu/surveycto-xlsform-portfolio/README.md

-School Feeding Coordination Survey
+# Project 1: School Feeding Coordination Survey

 Tool: SurveyCTO (XLSForm)
 Sector: Education / Nutrition / Social Protection Geographic Context: Kenya (adaptable to East Africa)

-1. Project Overview
+## 1. Project Overview

 This survey was designed to support the coordination and monitoring of school feeding programmes.
 It captures operational, administrative, and logistical data to improve planning, accountability, and service delivery in school feeding initiatives.

-2. Target Respondents
+## 2. Target Respondents

 School administrators